vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 - Same as before, before learning anything new we have to see why it needed at first place.
 ### Why we need a virtual class?
 - When we use inheritance, we basically extending derived class wiht base class functionality.
 In simple word, base class object would be treated as sub-object in derived class.
-- This would create a problem in multiple inheritance, if base class sharing same mutual class as sub-object in top level hierarchy.
-I know this statement is complex.
+- This would create a problem in multiple inheritance, if base class sharing same mutual class as sub-object in top level hierarchy and you want to access its property.
+I know this statement is bit complex.
 Ok then let see example.
 ```
 class Top {public: int t; };
 class Left : public Top {public: int l; };